 Very inventive in design, this African statue inspired by mumuye shoulder masks is representative of central Nigerian sculpture.
 The ears which were distended by labrets are represented by ample cupules, while the head bears expressive features.
 A tiny chest attached to the tubular bust indicates the female gender.

-The statuary emanating from the northwestern region of the Middle Benue, from the Kona Jukun, to the Mumuye and up to the Wurkun populations is distinguished by a relative absence of ornamentation and a refined stylization.
-The 100,000 Adamawa speakers form a group called Mumuye and are grouped into villages, dola, divided into two groups: those of fire (tjokwa) related to blood and the color red, guardians of the vabong cult, among whom are elected chiefs, and those of water (tjozoza), related to moisture and the color white.
-It is among the latter that the priests of the rain are chosen, initiates of the vadosong cult.
-The Mumuye are organized in family groups called dola.
-Their iagalagana statues were stored in a hut, tsafi, reserved for this purpose, while another hut, java, housed an individual with magical powers and surrounded himself with ritual objects related to his function and prestige.
+The statuary emanating from the northwestern region of the middle Benoué, from the Kona Jukun, to the Mumuye and up to the Wurkun populations is distinguished by a relative absence of ornamentation and a refined stylization.
+The 100,000 Adamawa language speakers form a group called Mumuye and are grouped into villages, dola, divided into two groups: those of fire (tjokwa) relating to blood and the color red, guardians of the Vabong cult, from among whom are elected the heads,and those of water, (tjozoza), related to humidity and the white color.
+It is from the latter that the rain priests are chosen, initiates of the vadosong cult.
+The Mumuye are organized into family groups named dola.
+Their iagalagana statues were stored in a box, tsafi, reserved for this purpose, while another box, java, housed an individual with magical powers and surrounding himself with ritual objects linked to his function and prestige.

 This item is sold with its certificate of authenticity